bwbecker/localpr.ca/content/details/ballots.md

 All of the ballots in a region contain the same set of candidates.
 The candidates are organized by riding (the columns) and party (the rows).
-The voter's own riding is hilighted and will have its own name at the top; otherwise ballots across the region are identical.
+The voter's own riding is highlighted and will have its own name at the top; otherwise ballots across the region are identical.

 Voters rank as many or as few candidates as they wish, in order, beginning with 1.
 Ranked